kubermatic/docs/content/kubermatic/master/advanced/addons/_index.en.md

 It will set the specified registry on all control plane components & addons.

 ### Accessible Addons

 Accessible addons can be installed in each user-cluster in Kubermatic on user demand.
-If addon is both default and accessible then it will be installed in user-cluster but also visible to the user, who can manage it from the UI like other accessible addons.
+If an addon is both default and accessible, then it will be installed in the user-cluster, but also be visible to the user, who can manage it from the UI like the other accessible addons.
 The accessible addons are:

 * [node-exporter](https://github.com/prometheus/node_exporter): Exports metrics from the node